faizaan1abd/mslearn-openai/Instructions/Labs/prompt-eng-2.md

    ![](../media/promptsc11.png)

  >**Note**: If you encounter an issue indicating that no model is found, please revert to the old version and attempt to deploy the model again.
-You can switch back to the new version once its deployed.
+You can switch back to the new version once it's deployed.

  >**Note**: If **GPT-35-TURBO-16K** is not available, please choose **GPT-35-Turbo**.

  > **Note**:You can ignore the "Failed to fetch deployments quota information" notification.

  > **Note**: Each Azure OpenAI model is optimized for a different balance of capabilities and performance.
-We'll use the **3.5 Turbo** model series in the **GPT-3** model family in this exercise, which is highly capable for language understanding.
+We'll use the **3.5 Turbo** model series in the **GPT-3** model family in this exercise, which is highly capable of language understanding.
 This exercise only uses a single model, however, deployment and usage of other models you deploy will work in the same way.

 #### Validation